radius-project/radius/docs/contributing/contributing-code/contributing-code-kubernetes/running-locally.md

 dotnet run --project src/DeploymentEngine/DeploymentEngine.csproj
 ```

-OR opening VSCode and adding the following configuration and run it:
+OR opening VSCode inside of the DeploymentEngine repo and adding the following configuration and run it:
 ```json
     "configurations": [
         {